 Gordon is chair of the City of Toronto's Design Review Panel since its inception.
 He has also served on design excellence juries for the cities of Ottawa, Hamilton and Edmonton.
 He was recently jury chair for Toronto's Etobicoke Civic Centre international design competition.

 Gordon was a guest design critic and presenter at Ryerson and Toronto universities.
-He's a frequent panelist at design symposiums, and also a mentor in the Ontario Association of Architect's Internship in Architecture Programme.
+He's a frequent panellist at design symposiums, and also a mentor in the Ontario Association of Architect's Internship in Architecture Programme.

-Ken focuses on the rejuvenation of downtowns, waterfronts, neighborhoods and on campus master planning, regional growth management and new community planning.
+Ken focuses on the rejuvenation of downtowns, waterfronts, neighbourhoods and on campus master planning, regional growth management and new community planning.
 He received the 2010 American Institute of Architects Thomas Jefferson Award for Public Design Excellence.
 He also received the 2014 Sustainable Buildings Canada Lifetime Achievement Award.

 Ken is co-founder and visiting scholar at the new City Building Institute at Ryerson University in Toronto.